 Ezio Didone Arteluce Ciao Table Lamp – Model 1170

-Materials: Black painted metal base, painted with wrinkle paint.
+Materials: Black painted metal vacuum cleaner style base, painted with wrinkle paint.
 Black painted aluminium parts.
 2 black painted sliders with red plastic covers.
 Black plasticised gooseneck.
-Black painted lampshade, also painted with wrinkle paint.
+Adjustable black painted rectangular lampshade, also painted with wrinkle paint.
 Red decorative plastic handles.
 Aluminium reflector.
 Transformer 220 volt to 12 volt inside the base.
 Porcelain socket.

 Height: 30 cm / 15.75” – adjustable

 Base: 14 x 12.5 cm / 2.95 x 2.95”

 Electricity: 1 bulb G4, 1 x 20 watt maximum, 12 volt.

 Any type of light bulb can be used, not a specific one preferred.

 Other versions: This Ezio Didone Arteluce Ciao table lamp has all the looks of a sledge vacuum cleaner.
 It was produced in a few variations.
 Made with different sliders and in several colours; white, red, green… A white version can be found here.